jacksontromero/mygrades/README.md

 # TODO

 ## Feature Planning
-2. Small visual tweaks, force bucket width, "Add a New Class" dialog is weirdly tall

 3. Walk through!
 Probably gonna use shepard [shepard](https://github.com/shipshapecode/shepherd)
 4. Improve search
    - Default name+number search
    - Pagination
    - Rank by # users and # inaccurate
    - Include created at date
    - Constrain "University/School" options?
 Think about this more
 5. Create shareable template links for a published course
 6. Allow users to delete their created courses, no edits unfortunately

 ## Collected User Feedback

 - Did my edit change it for everyone else?
 - Combo course name + number search (maybe as default)
 - Show something when > 100% (allow it but visually show it)